-(19EC4017) DETECTION & ESTIMATION OF SIGNALS (Programme Elective -IV)
+(20EC4017) DETECTION & ESTIMATION OF SIGNALS (Programme Elective -IV)

-- 1. The subject of signal detection and estimation is concerned with the processing of informationbearing signals for the purpose of making inferences about the information that they contain. - 2.
-To introduce the fundamental theoretical principles are underlying the development and analysis of techniques for such processing.
+- 1. The subject of signal detection and estimation is concerned with the processing of information-bearing signals for the purpose of making inferences about the information that they contain. - 2.
+To introduce the fundamental theoretical principles are underlying the development and analysis of techniques for such processing. - 3.
+To analyze the sufficient statistics and statistical estimation of the parameters for exponential families.

-- 1. To enable the students to acquire the fundamental concepts of Signal Detection and Estimation. - 2.
-To get familiarize with different Hypotheses in detection and estimation problems - 3.
-Use classical and Bayesian approaches to formulate and solve problems for parameter estimation from noisy signals. - 4.
-To introduce the methods of Detection and estimation of signals in white and non-white Gaussian noise. - 5.
-To enable the students to understand the time varying waveform detection and its estimation.
+- Analyze the fundamental concepts of Signal Detection and Estimation. - 2.
+Understand familiarize with different Hypotheses in detection and estimation problems - 3.
+Analyze classical and Bayesian approaches to formulate and solve problems for parameter estimation from noisy signals. - 4.
+To understand the methods of Detection and estimation of signals in white and nonwhite Gaussian noise. - 5.
+Analyze the time varying waveform detection and its estimation. - 6.
+Understand the Exponential Families of Distributions